 It’s difficult to watch your daughter have a social life that looks different than what you want her to have.
-During adolescence, our children’s primary developmental task is to separate from us parents, meaning that relationships with peers take on more significance.
+During adolescence, our children’s primary developmental task is to separate from us parents.
+This means that relationships with peers take on more significance.
 Although peer friendships can often run hot and cold, these relationships can provide your daughter with an important support system to manage all of the changes she is going through during this stage of her life.

 1. Gather information.

 Set the stage for your daughter coming to you for help by opening up a conversation with her about her friendships.
 Is your daughter really struggling with friendships?
 Ask her, on a scale of 1 to 10, with 10 meaning she has the perfect amount of friends and wouldn’t change a thing about her friendships to 1 meaning she would like to change everything about her friendships, how she would rate the current state of her friendships.

-In addition to finding out her point of view, in asking this question you are giving your daughter important time and space to reflect.
-She might not answer you right away or may need time to think about it, which is entirely fine.
+By asking the question, you’ll discover her point of view, and you’ll also give your daughter important time and space to reflect.
+She might not answer you right away; she may need time to think about it, which is entirely fine.

 If she takes her friendship “temperature” and rates it at a 7 or higher, that is an indication that you will encounter resistance around making any changes in her social life.
 She does not seem to need help making friends.

 If she shares a number which is 6 or lower, you might consider following up with a related series of questions:

 What would you change about your friendships?
 Would you change the number of friends you have?
-Would you prefer to be closer to the friends you currently have?
+Do you want to be closer to the friends you currently have?
 Would you like to have one best friend or a few close friends?
 How many times a week (or a month) would you like to hang out with friends outside of school?